Family Trust – Annual Distribution Minute

 For example, if the Appointor controls a company that serves as the corporate trustee for another family trust, both the company and the trust must be listed as potential recipients in their respective capacities.

-Include mid-year distributions in Family Trust Minutes?
+Do not include mid-year distributions in Family Trust Minutes

 Trust minutes document the trustee’s resolutions to allocate trust income for the financial year.
 The ATO requires this to establish present entitlement.